opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/rds_instance_v3.html.markdown

   Indicates the node name.

 * `role` -
   Indicates the node type.
-The value can be master, slave, or readreplica, indicating the primary node, standby node, and read replica node, respectively.
+The value can be master or slave, indicating the primary node or standby node respectively.

 * `status` -
   Indicates the node status.